Krunklehorn/io-scene-gzrs2/README.md

 6. Open the image editor and switch to the "Viewer" image.
 7. Toggle the viewer node's alpha switch on and off to force it to update.
 (Oh, Blender)
 8. Save the image and overwrite the lightmap you previously saved to disk.
     * Make sure it's a PNG set to RGB at 16 bits!
-Blender likes to switch back to 8 all the time it's fucking annoying.
+Blender likes to switch back to 8 all the time.
+It's annoying.
 9. Switch the image editor to your original, noisy lightmap and select "Image->Reload".
 Presto!
 10. Delete your bake mesh or set it's type to "None".
 11. Export and test.